 Connect: www.fi.ncsu.edu, @FridayInstitute

-The mission of the Friday Institute is to advance education through innovation in teaching, learning, and leadership.
+Although, not technically a non-profit, the Friday Institute is part of the NC State University College of Education.
+Their mission is to advance education through innovation in teaching, learning, and leadership.
 Bringing together educational professionals, researchers, policy-makers, and other community members, the Friday Institute is a center for fostering collaborations to improve education.
 FI conducts research, develops educational resources, provides high quality professional learning programs for educators including leadership massive open online courses (MOOCs), advocates to improve teaching and learning, and helps inform policy-making at a regional and national level.

 6. Institute for Educational Leadership (IEL)